-The FM24C04B uses an internal latch to supply the lower 8 address bits for a read operation.
+As mentioned above the FM24C16B uses an internal latch to supply the lower 8 address bits for a read operation.
 A current address read uses the existing value in the address latch as a starting place for the read operation.
 This is the address immediately following that of the last operation.

 To perform a current address read, the bus master supplies a slave address with the LSB set to 1.
 This indicates that a read operation is requested.
-The page select bit in the slave address specifies the block of memory that is used for the read operation.
-After the acknowledge, the FM24C04B will begin shifting out data from the current address.
-The current address is the bit from the slave address combined with the 8 bits that were in the internal address latch.
+The 3 page select bits in the slave ID specify the block of memory that is used for the read operation.
+On the next clock, the FM24C16B will begin shifting out data from the current address.
+The current address is the 3 bits from the slave ID combined with the 8 bits that were in the internal address latch.

 Beginning with the current address, the bus master can read any number of bytes.
-Thus a sequential read is simply a current address read with multiple byte transfers.
-After each byte the internal address counter will be incremented.
-Each time the bus master acknowledges a byte, this indicates that the FM24C04B should read out the next sequential byte.
+Thus, a sequential read is simply a current address read with multiple byte transfers.
+After each byte, the internal address counter will be incremented.
+Each time the bus master acknowledges a byte this indicates that the FM24C16B should read out the next sequential byte.

 There are four ways to properly terminate a read operation.
-Failing to properly terminate the read will most likely create a bus contention as the FM24C04B attempts to read out additional data onto the bus.
+Failing to properly terminate the read will most likely create a bus contention as the FM24C16B attempts to read out additional data onto the bus.
 The four valid methods are as follows.